harness/ff-elixir-server-sample/README.md

 config :cfclient, api_key: System.get_env("FF_API_KEY_0")
 ````

-Optional: to run multiple instances of the SDK for different projects you have on Harness, provide additional `project_config` options:
+Optional: to run [multiple instances of the SDK](https://github.com/harness/ff-erlang-server-sdk/blob/main/README.md#run-multiple-instances-of-the-sdk) for different projects you have on Harness, provide additional config for each additional instance:

 ```Elixir
 # For more complex applications where you need to use multiple Harness projects, you can start up additional